Raised Bed Growing Leeks

 Timing of Fertilizer Application

 1. Pre-Planting: A balanced fertilizer can be incorporated into the soil a few weeks before planting to prepare the ground.
-This is a generic aproach if you're not sure about the existing nutreint content.
+This is a generic approach if you're not sure about the existing nutrient content.

 2. Early Growth Stage: As the leeks begin to establish themselves, a nitrogen-rich fertilizer can promote healthy, leafy growth.